-A parent or guardian may request a hearing before the Board of Education after receiving the information about the investigation.
+A parent or guardian may request a hearing before the Board of Education no later than sixty calendar days after receiving the information about the investigation.
+The request for a hearing shall be made in writing to the Board Secretary.
 The hearing shall be held within ten school days of the request.
-The Board of Education shall conduct the hearing in executive session, pursuant to the Open Public Meetings Act (N.J.S.A.
+The Board of Education shall conduct the hearing in executive session, pursuant to N.J.S.A.
+18A:37-15(d) and the Open Public Meetings Act (N.J.S.A.
 10:4-1 et seq.), to protect the confidentiality of the students.
-At the hearing, the Board may hear testimony from and consider information provided by the school Anti-Bullying Specialist and others, as appropriate, regarding the incident, the findings from the investigation of the incident, recommendations for consequences or services, and any programs instituted to reduce such incidents, prior to rendering a determination.
+At the hearing, the Board may hear from the school Anti-Bullying Specialist regarding the incident, the findings from the investigation of the incident, recommendations for consequences or services, and any programs instituted to reduce such incidents.
+The Board may also hear from the parent regarding the incident.